 I interviewed my boss in a fit of nosiness to find out what lessons he learned from his first company, Intelligent Games, and how he does things now at Turbine, Articulate and Vincarta.
-Or at least, how he tries to do them.
+It’s a lesson in how to start your first business.

 This is what he had to say (some bits paraphrased, all approved):